RobertJamesKarash/wget-installer/README.md

 For Security The Code is closed source.
 I don't want it to be flagged by antivirus or redistributed as a virus.
 It could be compiled to run on startup or to attach to System32 Files fairly easily.<br />
 I'm a White Hacker, Anonymous with my real name.<br />
 https://RobertKarash.com<br />
-Run.cmd may be flagged open source.<br />
+Run.cmd may be flagged as a virus open source.<br />
-Compatible with Windows x64 XP, 7, 8, 10, and 11 (64 bit)